pulumi/docs/content/blog/kubecon-2019/index.md

 ![gitlab ci pipeline](gitlab-ci.png)

 1. **Test and Build** - This runs our unit tests and builds both our application and acceptance test images.
+To build our images, we used [Kaniko](https://github.com/GoogleContainerTools/kaniko), a tool for building images within a container or Kubernetes cluster.
+GitLab has great documentation on [how to incorporate Kaniko](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html) into your pipeline.
 The application image is an immutable image that is used for both running our acceptance tests and deploying to production.
 1. **Acceptance Test** - This is what spins up our ephemeral environments and runs our acceptance tests.
 This acts as a quality gate catching issues before production.

     Our ephemeral environment and Kubernetes job are all spun up in the `script` portion of the acceptance test job definition.
+We do a bit of setup for our new acceptance test stack and then run `pulumi up`.
+Here is the print out from our acceptance tests.

     ```bash
     ...